-ESG Investing Risk.
-ESG investing risk is the risk stemming from the ESG factors that the Underlying Funds may apply in selecting securities.
-The Underlying Funds may invest in companies with measurably high ESG ratings relative to their sector peers, and screen out particular companies that do not meet their ESG criteria.
+Environmental, Social and Governance Investing Risk.
+ESG investing risk is the risk stemming from the ESG factors that some Underlying Funds may apply in selecting securities.
+Some Underlying Funds may screen out particular companies that do not meet their ESG criteria.
 This may affect the Underlying Funds' and each Fund's exposure to certain companies or industries and cause the Underlying Funds to forego certain investment opportunities.
-The Underlying Funds' results may be lower than other funds that do not seek to invest in companies based on ESG ratings and/or screen out certain companies or industries.
-The Underlying Funds may seek to identify companies that they believe may have a societal impact outcome, but investors may differ in their views of what constitutes positive or negative societal impact outcomes.
+The Underlying Funds' results may be lower than other funds that do not use ESG ratings and/or screen out certain companies or industries.
+Certain Underlying Funds may screen out companies that they believe may have higher downside risk and lower ESG ratings, but investors may differ in their views of ESG characteristics.
+As a result, the Underlying Funds may invest in companies that do not reflect the beliefs and values of any particular investor.

 Exchange-Traded Fund Risk.
 In addition to risks generally associated with investments in investment company securities, ETFs are subject to the following risks that do not apply to traditional mutual funds: (i) an ETF's shares may trade at a market price that is above or below their NAV; (ii) an active trading market for an ETF's shares may not develop or be maintained; (iii) the ETF may employ an investment strategy that utilizes high leverage ratios; or (iv) trading of an ETF's shares may be halted if the listing exchange's officials deem such action appropriate, the shares are de-listed from the exchange, or the activation of market-wide "circuit breakers" (which are tied to large decreases in stock prices) halts stock trading generally.
 Certain ETFs may be thinly traded and experience large spreads between the "ask" price quoted by the seller and the "bid" price offered by a buyer.
+The existence of extreme market volatility or potential lack of an active trading market for an ETF's shares could result in such shares trading at a significant premium or discount to their NAV.